3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 |vh|Relative to 1% of the height of the viewport(depends on the browser window size)|
 |vw|Relative to 1% of the width of the viewport(depends on the browser window size)|

-For reference, you can go to visit this page:[CSS units](https://www.w3schools.com/cssref/css_units.asp)
+For reference, you can go to visit this page: [CSS units](https://www.w3schools.com/cssref/css_units.asp)

 **COLOR**

 CSS also provides many color values, but you may just learn the HEX Color Code and Gradient Color is enough to customize OhmineDT.
-For reference, you can go to visit this page:[HEX Color](https://www.w3schools.com/colors/colors_hexadecimal.asp)
+For reference, you can go to visit this page: [HEX Color](https://www.w3schools.com/colors/colors_hexadecimal.asp) & [Gradient Color](https://www.w3schools.com/colors/colors_gradient.asp)

 Overall, when you are customizing the color, then give it the right color value; when you are customizing the size, then give a size value etc...
 Let's open the CSS file, read the comments, and then edit it, It's that easy!